nicolay-r/AREkit/README.md

 </p>

-**AREkit** (Attitude and Relation Extraction Toolkit) -- is a python toolkit, devoted to document level Attitude and Relation Extraction for text objects with entity-linking (EL) API support.
+**AREkit** (Attitude and Relation Extraction Toolkit) -- is a python toolkit, devoted to document level Attitude and Relation Extraction between text objects from mass-media news and analytical articles with entity-linking (EL) API support for objects.

 ## Description